abilian/abilian-developer-guide/front-end.rst

 While the "jQuery + plugins + spaghetti code" approach that we've been using so far is probably enough for the kind of interaction we're featuring currently, it's now time to be more ambitious with our front-end code.

-Now is it time to embrace a more decoupled architecture?
-TODO: discuss pros and cons.
+We need to move our code base to a more modern, decoupled, archiecture.

 Constraints